 Latash goes on to say, “So, what is repeated when a person executes the same task again and again?
 It seems that the only answer is: Solving the problems posed by the task again and again.
 The redundancy of transformations at different levels of the neuromotor system and the inherent variability of both neural and motor variables leave no room for repeated patterns of any single variable at any level of analysis.
 Learning to improve behavior in an ever-changing environment may be viewed as a major requirement for survival in the process of evolution.”

 This is a radical concept and still not fully understood.
 Much of modern motor learning is based around creating “good maps” or “paths” or “muscle memory” to improve ability.
 I believe this a major point of learning and it’s something that I stress to my jiu jitsu students.
 Train to make better predictions, not repetitions.
+(Since the time of publication, Zenyo has incorporated ecological dynamics as the framework to guide our training.
+This revolutionary approach focuses on learning as a a process of self-organization in a complex dynamic system guided by individual and environment inputs.)

 What Is Effective Practice?